BroadcomMFD/debugger-for-mainframe/README.md

     - (Optional) Specify the PROTSYM which is designated to receive dynamic symbolic data from Endevor.
 For more information, see **[Dynamic Symbolic Support](#dynamic-symbolic-support)**.
     - **Note**: The DSS PROTSYM counts towards the maximum of 8 PROTSYMs per configuration.
 If you specify this parameter, the maximum allowed number of PROTSYMs in the **"protsym"** array is reduced to 7.
   - **"host"**: (string)
     - Specifies the host address of your Testing Tools Server instance or Zowe API Mediation Layer Gateway.
+Do not include this field if you use the Zowe API ML Single Sign-On feature.
   - **"port"**: (integer)
     - Specifies the port number of your Testing Tools Server instance or Zowe API Mediation Layer Gateway.
+Do not include this field if you use the Zowe API ML Single Sign-On feature.
+  - **"interTestUserName"**: (string)
+    - Specifies your mainframe username.
+Do not include this field if you use the Zowe API ML Single Sign-On feature.
+  - **"apimlProfile"**: (string)
+    - Specifies the name of a Zowe Explorer profile that contains mainframe credentials and the host and port of your Zowe API Mediation Layer Gateway.
+Specify this field to use the Zowe API ML Single Sign-On feature.
-  - **"APIMLServiceID"**: (string)
+  - **"path"**: (string)
     - (API Mediation Layer only) Specifies your Zowe API Mediation Layer Service ID.
 Do not include this field if you connect through a Testing Tools Server instance.
-  - **"interTestUserName"**: (string)
-    - Specifies your mainframe username.
   - **"interTestSecure"**: (boolean)
     - Specify "true" to use a secure connection to the InterTest server or "false" to use a non-secure connection.
       Ensure that you complete the steps in the **[Set Up a Secure Connection](#set-up-secure-connection)** section if you want to use a secure connection.